wuwanahq/wuwana2/CONTRIBUTING.md

 - keep the source code as simple as possible even for junior developers
 - use a very low amount of memory per request (PHP memory_limit can be set to 1MB)

-To contribute you just need to create a pull request when your modifications are done in order to be approuve by another contributor.
+To contribute you just need to create a pull request when your modifications are done in order to be approved by another contributor.

 ## Targeted browsers